 Snape is intensely curious about where Remus Lupin goes each month.
 Sirius jokingly suggests that Snape follow Lupin through the passage beneath the Whomping Willow.
-James Potter, realizing that Snape would encounter a full-blown and very dangerous werewolf at the end of the passage, stops Snape from going through, thereby waving his life (PA18).
+James Potter, realizing that Snape would encounter a full-blown and very dangerous werewolf at the end of the passage, stops Snape from going through, thereby saving his life (PA18).
 Snape, much to his disgust, is indebted to James because of this, according to Dumbledore (PS17).

 The timeline of this event is rather problematic.
 For years fans assumed that the werewolf prank occurred after the bullying scene "Snape's Worst Memory" (OP28), which happened during during O.W.L. exams in James and Lily's 5th year.
 1976.
 It was widely believed that the prank happened during James and Sirius's 6th year and the fact that James rushed into the tunnel to save Snape showed that he had reformed as a bully, making him less of a "toerag" to Lily so she would date him, which is what Sirius and Lupin led Harry to believe (OP29).